["learn"]

 July 19, 2022 by Sonja Edridge

-Make cocktails in style with this simple and affordable piece of cocktail making kit – a cocktail shaker.
-The simplicity of using a cocktail shaker should not be understated; not only does it make you look as cool as Tom Holland behind the bar but shaking things up also makes most cocktails taste a million times more delicious.
+Make cocktails in style with this simple and affordable piece of cocktail-making kit – a cocktail shaker.
+The simplicity of using a cocktail shaker should not be understated.
+It not only looks cool (because it does look really cool!).
+It also makes your cocktails taste better because the ingredients are properly combined.
+WINNING.

 What is a cocktail shaker?